 Furthermore, most people are not aware that all sex hormones depend on cholesterol.
 If you are a male and want to keep your testosterone levels you depend on eating cholesterol!

 Everything in our body works in balance.
 Minerals work synergistically when in balance or they compete with each other when not.
 A great example is sodium and potassium.
 Those two go together like yin and yang.
 They are the two primary electrolytes in our body, working together to maintain fluid balance in cells, blood plasma and extracellular fluid.
 Potassium is found primarily inside cells, and sodium is the main electrolyte in extracellular fluid.
 However, doctors recommend us to reduce salt from our diet…

 Nutrients work together

 The methylation cycle is a series of chemical changes that occur in the body, which regulates genetic repair and expression, and generate energy-rich molecules.
 The methylation cycle begins in the blood vessels with folate (B9) obtained from diet.
 But in the whole process also requires Mg, Zn, B12, Cu, P5P (B6) and a number of hormones.
-If this process goes wrong due to any deficiencies a number disorders can start appearing.
+If this process goes wrong due to any deficiencies a number of disorders can start appearing.

-- Nutrients and hormones balance is key to avoid a number of disorders
+- Nutrients and hormones balance, is key to avoid a number of disorders.